-Robinson was instrumental in acquiring funds and extending the growth of the herbarium in library.
+Robinson was instrumental in acquiring funds and extending the growth of the herbarium in the library.

 Today, the Gray Herbarium and library are still housed at Harvard at 22 Divinity Ave.

-#OTD And It was on this day hundred years ago that Isabella Abbott was born.
+#OTD And It was on this day a hundred years ago that Isabella Abbott was born.

 When she was a little girl, she spent hours gathering seaweed for her mother to cook in traditional Hawaiian foods.